 Hurry up and start winning with ultra hot online bez rejestracji at our casino.
 Limited supply!
 Georgetown University’s Rangila is the largest philanthropic showcase on the Eastern Seaboard, raising on average over $30,000 per showcase for various non-profits based in India.
 A completely student run initiative hosted by the South Asian Society, Rangila engages our college community in the diversity of South Asian culture through dialogue, academic panels, and charity events.
 Attracting over 500 dancers and 1500 audience members, Rangila is the largest event of the fall semester at Georgetown University.
 Rangila has aimed to fullfill these goals for over twenty years.

 Growing from a group of ten performers to one of the largest and most highly anticipated events of Georgetown’s fall semester, Rangila 25: Make Your Mark celebrates the legacy that Rangila and all its participants have left on Georgetown’s campus over the past twenty-five years.
 Spearheading the show’s direction, Board Members pave the legacy that each showcase leaves on this campus.
+Gambling has never been so exciting as with book of ra.
+Just in a few minutes and in a few clicks and you are already there, in the world of easy money and fun!
 Driving the cultural education, choreographers facilitate cultural intersections through dance, transforming hours of dance practice into high energy performances.
 Bringing enthusiasm and commitment, our 500 dancers harness the essence of the Rangila over two speculator nights.
 As we celebrate Rangila’s 25th anniversary, this year’s theme reminds us to reflect on the legacy this showcase has created on Georgetown’s campus, reminding us of the mark we can all leave on Rangila.

 Created by Tarika Kumar, Rangila 25 Creative Director